Rahul-Nayak17/Rahul-Nayak17/README.md

 - 💬 Ask me about any tech related stuff
 - 📫 How to reach me: rahulnayak1702@gmail.com
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: i spend almost 8 hours listening songs everyday
+- ⚡ Fun fact: I love 🐶s and 🐱s and i am a Cricket Freak